daidokoro/qaz/README.md

 Quotes are required when using wildcards.

-__Built in Template Functions__
+## Built in Template Functions

 Template Functions expand the functionality of Go's Templating library by allowing you to execute external functions to retreive additional information for building your template.

 Qaz supports all the Go Template functions as well as some custom ones.

-These include:
+Qaz has two levels of custom template functions, these are Gen-Time functions and Deploy-Time functions.

+__Gen-Time Template Functions__

+Gen-Time functions are functions that are executed when a template is being generated.
+These are handy for reading files into a template or making API calls to fetch values.

+Currently there are 3 main Qaz Gen-Time functions, these are:

 __file:__